Searching by Code: a New SearchBySnippet Dataset and SnippeR Retrieval Model for Searching by Code Snippets: Related Work

-\textbf{Code Search Approaches}.
-Early works on code search mostly relied on classical information retrieval models~\cite{bacchelli2010linking,brandt2010example,campbell2017nlp2code,chan2012searching}; these approaches still provide strong baselines (see BM25 in our experiments) and remain relevant. \cite{brandt2010example}, \cite{barzilay2013facilitating}, and \cite{ponzanelli2014mining} relied on existing industrial Web search engines.
-Later works used dense vector representations for information retrieval. \cite{gu2018deep} used two recurrent neural networks to represent the code and textual descriptions. \cite{codebert} presented an approach to produce dense representations based on language models. \cite{gotmare2021cascaded} used three Transformer-based models, two as encoders and one as a classifier, to obtain a hierarchical representation of code and text; although they consider a modification with shared weights in the encoders it lowers the final quality of their model.
-Our model, in contrast, uses a single encoder for embedding both queries and documents and does not use a separate classifier.
-We also note a line of recent work that addresses code search aspects other than search itself in the \emph{CodeSearchNet} setting~\cite{9678929,9690111,9763720,9793782,9793827,9796454}.
+\textbf{Code Search}.
+Dense vector representations are often used for information retrieval (IR): \citet{gu2018deep} used two RNNs to represent the code and textual descriptions, \citet{codebert} based CodeBERT on language models, \citet{gotmare2021cascaded} used three Transformer-based models, two encoders and one classifier, to obtain a hierarchical representation of code and text.
+Our model uses a single encoder for embedding both queries and documents and has no separate classifier.